mbasaglia/glaxnimate/docs/docs/contributing/code/model_objects.md

 ## Document Nodes

+"Document Nodes" are stand alone Model Objects that are part of the document structure.

+This includes Assets, Visual Nodes, Containers, etc.

+## Visual Nodes

-"Document Nodes" are Model Objects that correspond to a visual element of the animation.
+"Visual Nodes" are Document Nodes that correspond to a visual element of the animation.
 These are listed in the [Layers View](../../manual/ui/docks.md#layers).

 # How to define a new class